How does Reiki work? Right?

 RESEARCHING ON REIKI

-Now we are gonna check 7 scientific articles whose main subject is Reiki or other type or hands-on therapy, there are some reviews, which are cool for knowing the big picture so far; and also are some interesting, hallmarking and relevant studies.
+7 scientific articles whose main subject is Reiki or other type of hands-on therapy, there are some reviews, which are cool for knowing the big picture so far; and also are some interesting, hallmarking and relevant studies.

 As Reiki main purpose is a general well-being and knowledge of self, it becomes more difficult to measure its effects by clinical results.
 In 1999 Ahlam Mansour made a pioneer study whose objective was to create the first study to test standardization procedures for real and placebo Reiki.
 Though the number of subjects is small, and some details are into discussion, the results are quite surprising: at the 4th stage of the study: 2 out of 4 placebo subjects thought they were receiving Reiki, 3 out of 4 observers at the placebo group thought the practitioner was a real Reiki therapist.
 In the Reiki group, any of the subjects could tell if they were having Reiki or placebo, and 2 out of 4 observers thought it was placebo.
 The thing here is that the placebo practitioners were taught during 4 hours about hand positions and some Reiki theory, and it’s not detailed in the study, but it would be interesting to know what the placebo practitioners were thinking meanwhile the session, we know intention is very very very important, and if they were thinking of themselves as healers into a healing session, then the results could be biased, maybe it’s optimal to just act the healing session but not mentally participate on it.